 - BEST FOR SHOWERS: Kaboom Foam Tastic Bathroom Cleaner

-- BEST FOR TOILETS: Lysol Power Toilet Bowl Cleaner
+- BEST FOR TOILETS: Clorox Toilet Bowl Cleaner with Bleach

-- Multipurpose cleaners can be applied to a wide range of bathroom surfaces from showers and tubs to mirrors because they’re formulated for use on multiple materials.
-They’re the most versatile and budget-friendly option because you need only buy one cleaner for the whole bathroom.
+Multipurpose cleaners can be applied to a wide range of bathroom surfaces from showers and tubs to mirrors because they’re formulated for use on multiple materials.
+They are versatile and tend to be a budget-friendly option because you only need to buy one cleaner for the whole bathroom.

-- Dedicated cleaners are formulated (and labeled) for use only on specific surfaces, such as toilet bowls or showers; using them elsewhere could tarnish or corrode other materials.
-They’re a good option for deep-cleaning a targeted area.
+Dedicated cleaners are formulated for use only on specific surfaces, such as toilet bowls or showers; using them elsewhere could tarnish or corrode the surface or material to which they are applied.
+Dedicated cleaners are a good option for deep-cleaning a targeted area.